Pau Cendrós

-Pau Cendrós López (born 1 April 1987) is a Spanish footballer who plays for UD Collerense as either a right-back or a central defender.
+Pau Cendrós López (born 1 April 1987) is a Spanish footballer who plays as either a right-back or a central defender for Tercera Federación club Collerense.

 Club career

 Mallorca

 Born in Palma de Mallorca, Cendrós rose through the youth ranks of Balearic Islands giants RCD Mallorca.
 His first professional spell was on loan, with lowly Benidorm CF.

 Cendrós was loaned again in the 2008–09 season, now to Canary Islands-based club CD Tenerife, appearing rarely as it returned to La Liga after a seven-year absence.
 In the following year more of the same, also in the Segunda División, as he represented Levante UD.

 On 29 August 2010, after being one of Levante's most important defensive players as the Valencia team returned to the top flight after two years, Cendrós finally made his debut for Mallorca's main squad at the age of 23, playing the entire 0–0 home draw against Real Madrid in the season's opener.
 He appeared in 31 games in his first year, starting in 29.

 In the 2011–12 campaign, challenged by newly signed Chico and Gianni Zuiverloon, Cendrós still managed to be the most used player in his position, playing 25 league matches as Mallorca, coached by Joaquín Caparrós, finished in eighth position.